vidrop/portfolio-website/README.md

 const scriptURL = 'your script url'
 ```

-- test submitting a contact form on the portfolio website and see if it fills up a row (if it does, you're done)
+- test submitting a contact form on the portfolio website and see if it fills up a row and that you receive a notification email (if it does, you're done)

 ## source(s)